NEONScience/NEON-Data-Skills/tutorials/R/R-skills/Colorado-floods-data-visualization/Disturb-Event-Detailed-Lesson/Disturb-Event-Detailed-Lesson.md

 #### How is stream discharge measured?

-> Most USGS streamgages operate by measuring the elevation of the water in the
+> Most USGS stream gages operate by measuring the elevation of the water in the
 > river or stream and then converting the water elevation (called 'stage') to a
 > streamflow ('discharge') by using a curve that relates the elevation to a set
 > of actual discharge measurements.
 This is done because currently the